balancer/metastable-rate-providers/README.md

 ## Licensing

 Most of the Solidity source code is licensed under the GNU General Public License Version 3 (GPL v3): see [`LICENSE`](./LICENSE).

+## on Coinbase staked Ether

+cbETH is Coinbase Wrapped Staked Ether.
+The verified contract can be found [here](https://etherscan.io/address/0xBe9895146f7AF43049ca1c1AE358B0541Ea49704#readProxyContract%23F12) The exchange rate can be pulled from the smart contract. cbETH is built on Coinbase's [wrapping token contract](https://github.com/coinbase/wrapped-tokens-os).
+Coinbase controls the oracle's address and will update the exchangeRate every 24 hours at 4pm UTC.
+This update cadence may change in the future.
+It was audited by [OpenZeppelin](https://blog.openzeppelin.com/coinbase-liquid-staking-token-audit/).